-Function Captures the station data received in the J.NET buffer as a result of JCMD READ command issuance into a user-specified area.
+Function Captures the station data received in the J.NET-INT buffer as a result of

-Status InformationThe transmission/reception status and error information are stored in the S-register, NET status table, and S-table.
+JCMD READ command issuance into a user-specified area.

-Program Example An example of issuing JRSP when the NET status table is Q000 to Q07F and response data from the sub-station in reply to the JCMD READ command request is captured into FW080 to FW086 is given below.
+Status Information The transmission/reception status and error information are stored in the response data from the sub-station in reply to the JCMD READ command request is captured into FW080 to FW086 is given below.